cloudmesh-community/book/chapters/222-assignments.md

 The residential students have been assigned this task, but online students can join and contribute.

-## Alternative Project: 100 node Raspberry Pi cluster.
+## Alternative Project: 100 node Raspberry Pi cluster

 In this project you will be developing a 100 node Raspberry PI cluster.
 THis includes putting the hardware together, and developing